logzio/logz-docs/_source/logzio_collections/_log-sources/sysmon.md

   - security
 ---

-System Monitor (Sysmon) is a Windows system service that monitors and logs system activity of the Windows event log.
+Sysmon (System Monitor) is a Windows system service that monitors and logs system activity of the Windows event log.
 It tracks process creations, network connections, and changes to file creation time.

 #### Configuration